freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 **Description:**

-Keep it short (less than 30 characters) and simple, you can add more information in the PR description box and comments.
+Keep it short (less than 30 characters) and simple; you can add more information in the PR description box and comments.

 Some examples of good PR titles would be: